brain0/articles/traits-dynamic-dispatch-upcasting.md

 ## Trait objects and the vtable

 The vtable is what allows Rust to call trait methods on a value without knowing its type.
 The vtable is generated at compile time and stored as part of the binary.
-As of Rust 1.43, the layout of the vtable is as follows (although rustc makes no guarantess about it):
+As of Rust 1.43, the layout of the vtable is as follows (although rustc makes no guarantees about it):

 | Field | Type |
 | --- | --- |